mistasse/RelacS/README.md

 # RelacS - Relational databases using Scala

 #### Disclaimer: This project is an academical project.
-It has to be taken as a challenge to build a very expressive DSL from a very poor base library.
-This basically performances were not targeted, just expressivity, creativity, and Scala exploration.
+It has been taken as a challenge to build an expressive DSL from a very poor base library.
+This basically means performances were not targeted, just expressivity, creativity, and Scala exploration.

 ## The (very) basic engine